RG Paediatric Psychopharmacology

 Ruth Berg, E-Mail, Phone: +49 621 1703-4541, Fax: +49 621 1703-4545

 Main Medical Building, 1st Floor, Room 146

-The working group represents this relatively new field within children and adolescent psychiatry (CAP) both in teaching and research.
-With respect to the execution of clinical trials with children and adolescents, it is also involved in the clinical work of the department of CAP.
-The main objectives of the group are fostering of clinical studies in paediatric psychopharmacology with sponsoring from both public funding agencies and the pharmaceutical industry, development of international study site networks for multi-centre trials, collaboration with adjacent departments in translational research projects and advancement of cooperation between the pharmaceutical industry and the academia.
+The research group represents this relatively new field within children and adolescent psychiatry (CAP) both in teaching and research.
+With respect to conduct of clinical trials with children and adolescents, it is also involved in the clinical work of the department of CAP.
+The main objectives of the research group are fostering of clinical trials in paediatric psychopharmacology with sponsoring from both public funding agencies and the pharmaceutical industry, development of international trial site networks for multi-centre trials and collaboration with adjacent departments in translational research projects.

-Between 2009 and 2012, studies in patients with, e.g., attention-deficit/hyperkinetic disorder, major depression/bipolar disorder, schizophrenia, conduct disorder, Tourette’s/tic disorder were established, continued or concluded.
-Several studies have been established in collaboration with the pharmaceutical industry, members of the department were entrusted with leadership responsibilities on national, European, and transcontinental levels.
+Since the formation of the working group in 2007, trials in patients with, e.g., attention-deficit /hyperactivity disorder, autism spectrum disorder, major depression/bipolar disorder, schizophrenia, conduct disorder, Tourette syndrome/tic disorder were established, continued or concluded.
+Several trials were conducted in collaboration with the pharmaceutical industry and members of the department were entrusted with leadership responsibilities on national, European, and transcontinental levels.

 Zentralinstitut für Seelische Gesundheit (ZI) - https://www.zi-mannheim.de